Post-Processing Secrets: Finishing 3D Printed Cosplay Props Like a Pro

 Solution:

-4. Adhesives: For final assembly, select adhesives based on the material and joint stress.
-Super glue (cyanoacrylate) is fast for small, precise bonds.
-2-part epoxy offers a strong, permanent bond for structural areas.
-Contact cement can work well for flexible connections or large surface areas that need to flex slightly.
+4. Adhesives: Super glue (cyanoacrylate) for small precise bonds.
+2-part epoxy for structural joints.
+Contact cement for large surface areas or connections that need some flex.

 Pro Tips: